Johana Tournois: Platform Manager engineer (CECS)

 Aims and background:

 Once a disease has been explored with genomic, proteomic and cell biology tools, relevant targets are identified by I-Stem research teams.
-Then, the first objective of the HTS platform is to develop a robust cell based assay in microplates (96- 384- wells) with a specific read out.
-When the assay has been set up, the 30 000 I-Stem compounds are tested during the primary screening campaign.
+Then, the first objective of the HTS platform, in collaboration with the scientific team is to develop a robust cell based assay in microplates (96- 384- wells) with a specific read out.
+When the assay has been set up, the custom I-Stem compounds libraries are tested during the primary screening campaign.
 The screening is then followed by the retest, counter-test and EC/IC50 evaluation steps.
 Finally, the lead optimization is done in collaboration with our chemist partners.

 To be able to develop reproducible and reliable tests in sterile conditions, the HTS platform was set up with robots, readers, and a good data mining system.